schombert/Fif/docs/safety_semantics.md

 An 𝓂ptr cannot be loaded from an 𝓈ptr (and an 𝓁ptr definitely can't be, since they can't be stored at all).
 I emphasize this to start with because it is an important rule to remember when writing unsafe code that is "pointer like" in allowing the retrieval of some stored object: you should not be able to get an 𝓂ptr out without putting an 𝓂ptr to the containing object in (unless aliasing is being prevented at runtime via a mutex, for example).
 Secondly, remember that only simple values are *values* in this pseudo-language, so you cannot load a struct from a pointer; only loads from pointers to the struct's simple members are possible.

-With those caveats, the general signature for `load` is `auto load⟪T, L ∥ ⅀≼L, ℛ⊣x, x⫤ℛ ⟫(𝓈ptr⟪T, L⟫ x) -> T` and `auto load⟪T, L ∥ ⅀≼L, ℛ⩤x, x⫤ℛ ⟫(𝓂ptr⟪T, L⟫ x) -> T`; the general signature for `store` is `void store⟪T, L ∥ ⅀≼L, x⩤v ⟫(𝓂ptr⟪T, L⟫ x, T v)`.
+With those caveats, the general signature for `load` is `auto load⟪T, L ∥ ⅀≼L, ℛ⊣x, x⫤ℛ ⟫(𝓈ptr⟪T, L⟫ x) -> T` and `auto load⟪T, L ∥ ⅀≼L, ℛ⩤x, x⫤ℛ ⟫(𝓂ptr⟪T, L⟫ x) -> T` (although the borrows for the return value should only be generated when loading a pointer; loading integers, booleans, and enums doesn't generate borrows); the general signature for `store` is `void store⟪T, L ∥ ⅀≼L, x⩤v ⟫(𝓂ptr⟪T, L⟫ x, T v)`.
 If T is not a simple value, then it must be hidden behind a pointer, and thus there are no loads and stores for it directly.
 If the pseudo-language were a real language, the role would be filled with automatically generated copy constructor, copy assignment, and destructive move functions.

 ### 𝓁ptr and 𝒹ptr rules